-- Lemon juice – keeps the basil a bright green and gives it a zingy taste
+- Lemon juice – helps to make pesto a bright green color and it also has an acidic taste.

-- Extra virgin olive oil – helps to thin the pesto into a sauce
+- Extra virgin olive oil – helps to thin the pesto into a sauce.
+Don’t skip this.

 FOR THE CAPRESE TORTELLINI SALAD

-- Tortellini pasta salad with mozzarella pearls makes it even more creamy and flavorful.
-Also, I love the texture and taste of fresh mozzarella with tomatoes and basil.
+- Small mozzarella balls (pearl mozzarella) – Adding mozzarella cheese to the pasta salad makes it even more creamy and flavorful.
+I love the texture and taste of fresh mozzarella with tomatoes and basil.

 - Food processor – for the pesto sauce